opendatasoft/semantic-bot/README.md

 # How it works?
 ## 1 Class matching
-It use a local dump of DBPedia to find classes corresponding to dataset's fields using named entity recognition.
+It use a local dumps of DBPedia and Wikidata to find classes corresponding to dataset's fields using named entity recognition.
 N-first values of each fields are analysed and corresponding classes names are returned.

 Each class name is sent to Class LOV API.
 Class LOV API returns class URI and class description.
 Those informations are stored in chatbot's candidate correspondances dict.